darklord1310/RTOS_YieldAssignment/README.md

-Project
+RTOS assignment 1
 ===================

-This is the first assignment for RTOS subject.
+This is the first assignment for RTOS subject on blink LED.

 There are 3 parts in this assignment: